In court, bin Laden relative denies plot charge

 The indictment accuses Abu Ghaith of acting in a conspiracy that “would and did murder United States nationals anywhere in the world,” listing actions before and after September 11, 2001.

-Additional reporting by Chris Francescani; Writing by Ellen Wulfhorst; Editing by Paul Thomasch and Grant McCool
+Additional reporting by Chris Francescani, Matt Spetalnick and Mark Hosenball; Writing by Ellen Wulfhorst; Editing by Paul Thomasch, Grant McCool and Dan Grebler